 WHEN is Sasquatch on the move?
-Typically, he likes to find a new trail on Fridays to make everyone’s weekend adventures a bit more interesting.
+Typically, he likes to find a new trail on Monday to make everyone’s week day adventures a bit more interesting.
 Check our social media every week to get clues on where he’s off to next.

 WHERE do I start?
 Try downloading an app or visiting a website like AllTrails.com that has information on popular hikes and trailhead locations around Helena.
 Basecamp has paper maps for sale if that’s more your style.
 Once you are on the trails, markers will direct you, making it easy to stay on the course you’ve chosen.
 If you’ve never hiked or biked before, getting started doesn’t need to be intimidating.
 Remember that everyone is there to enjoy themselves so don’t worry about the destination and enjoy the journey!